AlGepe/OmniCalcs/SEO/RiteTriangle/New_rt.md

-The right triangle calculator will determine the length of any side of a right triangle given the other two sides.
-It will also calculate the area of the triangle.
-The hypotenuse calculator is also useful for solving right triangles.
-We will answer the questions on how do we find the hypotenuse and how to find the area of a right triangle in the upcoming sections.
+The right triangle calculator will help you find the length of the sides in a right angled triangle.
+This triangle solver will also help you find the area of a right triangle as well as give plenty of information about the practical uses of a right triangle.

 ## Hypotenuse calculator